mhyrr/mhyrr.github.com/_drafts/collegeprestige.blog.markdown

 Community college, skilled labor, thinking and Veritas

+An employee needs to be able to write well.
+Speak well think well.
+So a vocational school would teach that in the ideal.
+So there shouldn't be a real difference between that and college.
+Note that medieval history doesn't help this especially the shopping mall curricula we have now.

 Fixing the condition of an enjoyable and work-filled life for the majority, and enabling them to think beyond the conditions education sets them now.
 But also allowing an environment where those that both can and want to  to think.

 "Perhaps you, Dear Reader—like me—are surprised to learn that a hotbed of scholarly inquiry like UNLV actually has a philosophy department in the first place.
 But, putting aside any special needs UNLV might have concerning the ontology or metaphysics of college basketball, or the ethical justification for bribery of student athletes, I suppose it makes sense, if only for the sake of curricular completeness."